What is the Scottish Welfare Fund?

 - Crisis grants

-The Scottish Welfare Fund replaced the DWP “Social Fund” crisis loans and community care grants in April 2013 and is available to anyone on a low income.
+The Scottish Welfare Fund is available to anyone on a low income and replaced the DWP “Social Fund” crisis loans and community care grants in April 2013.
 When these were abolished by the Tory government, the Scottish government began funding them instead.
 To access these grants, you apply directly to your local council (find direct links below).
 Each council has it’s own application process.

-What happened to Community Care Grants & Crisis Loans in England & Wales?
+What happened to Community Care Grants (CCG) & Crisis Loans (CL) in England & Wales?

 Community Care Grant